Skip to content

 Mortdale

-Mortdale retains its charm with a vibrant village atmosphere, bustling with a diverse array of businesses and residents.
-The main shopping precinct in its original location offers a range of amenities, from local butchers and bakeries to restaurants and cafes.
-Residential areas vary from apartments near the strip to townhouses and houses further out, creating a dynamic neighbourhood where safety and community spirit prevail.
+Mortdale keeps its charm with a lively village feel and diverse businesses and residents.
+The main shopping area still offers local butchers, bakeries, restaurants, and cafes.
+Residential areas vary from apartments near the strip of houses further out and creates a vibrant neighbourhood with a strong sense of safety and community.

 • Postcode